Regional Rail Link project: Cost and benefits

 In May 2010, the estimated cost was $4.3 billion, and economic benefits were estimated to be $6.2 billion.

 In April 2011 the incoming Baillieu government stated it would cost closer to $5 billion and take two years longer to build.
 In July 2011 the cost was estimated at $5.3 billion with a completion date of 2016.

 In the 2015/16 State Budget the final cost of the project was given as $3.65 billion, down from the previous estimate of $4.1 billion.

+Before the project opened in June 2015, the PTV promotional pamphlet for the regional rail link stating a cost of $3.9 billion for the project.

 However, the final cost of property acquisitions related to the project will not be fully known until December 2018, so this cost estimate may increase.

 Legacy

-All passenger trains on the Ballarat, Bendigo and Geelong lines use the Regional Rail Link from Sunshine to Melbourne, solving a lot of the capacity problem, and the conflicts encountered when those services share tracks with metropolitan trains.
+All passenger trains on the Ballarat, Bendigo and Geelong lines use the Regional Rail Link from Sunshine to Melbourne, solving a significant part of the capacity problem, and the conflicts encountered when those services share tracks with metropolitan trains.
 The link allows more regional and metropolitan trains to run, which, combined with the purchase of new rolling stock, has helped provide additional peak hour passenger capacity on regional services, particularly those from Geelong and Ballarat, and freed up capacity on Melbourne suburban tracks to allow more trains to run.

 However, far from providing a bypass of the suburban network for Geelong line trains, those services have become suburban trains on the Tarneit section of the RRL, being the only ones which can serve those stations.
 Tarneit station rapidly became the second busiest on the V/Line network after Southern Cross.
 That has worsened the chronic overcrowding on peak-hour Geelong trains, as well as slowing of journey times.
 As a result, there have been calls for the other three planned stations on the Tarneit section of the RRL to be constructed.

 As part of the project, the partially-built platforms 15 and 16 at Southern Cross station were completed, which increased the number of trains the station can handle.
 However, no platforms were provided for RRL trains at North Melbourne station, which had been a major interchange point for regional passengers using northern suburban and City Loop trains, as well as the recently introduced Route 401 bus from North Melbourne to the hospital and university precincts.
 No reason was given for that decision, and after the RRL opened, passengers wanting to get to North Melbourne had to alight at Footscray or Southern Cross stations and catch another train.